The Ultimate Switzerland Itinerary with Swiss Travel Pass.

 Busiest Months – July & August ( Long days with sunsets around 21:00, rolling meadows, snow-free trails )

-Ski Season – Dec-March ( Ski towns like Zermatt, Davos, Gstaad, Murren, Wengen, St. Moritz are super expensive and crowded)
+Ski Season – Dec-March ( Ski towns like Zermatt, Davos, Gstaad, Murren, Wengen, and St. Moritz are super expensive and crowded)

 TOURIST VISA – You need a valid Schengen Visa.